Pat Roberts: Gun law

-Roberts has an "A" rating from the National Rifle Association (NRA) for his consistent, ongoing support of pro-gun legislation.
+Roberts has an "A" grade from the National Rifle Association of America (NRA) for his consistent, ongoing support of pro-gun legislation.
 The NRA endorsed Roberts in the 2014 election; the NRA-Political Victory Fund chairman said, "Pat is the only ally and battle-tested candidate in this race who has consistently protected our Second Amendment freedoms."
 Since 1998, the NRA has provided Roberts $23,800 in donations.

 One month after the Orlando nightclub shooting Roberts voted for two Republican-backed proposals on gun policy: Chuck Grassley's amendment to increase funding for background checks and John Cornyn's policy that would have put a 72-hour hold on any terrorist suspect buying a gun.
 He voted against both the Democrat's policies, including the Feinstein Amendment, which banned suspected terrorists from buying guns.
 Roberts voted against the Manchin-Toomey amendment to expand background checks for gun purchases.

 In the immediate aftermath of the 2017 Las Vegas shooting, Roberts said it was "too early" to discuss gun policy change.

 In February 2018, after the Stoneman Douglas High School shooting in which 17 were killed, Roberts came out in favor of age limits on the AR-15, the weapon used at the high school shooting.
 Roberts said, "Certainly nobody under 21 should have an AR-15.
 I don't know why anybody would want an AR-15 unless they're going to take one out on the shooting range."

 In January 2019, Roberts was one of thirty-one Republican senators to cosponsor the Constitutional Concealed Carry Reciprocity Act, a bill introduced by John Cornyn and Ted Cruz which would grant individuals with concealed carry privileges in their home state the right to exercise this right in any other state with concealed carry laws while concurrently abiding by that state's laws.